Data Objects

 Section titled “Add extensions”Extensions are custom key-value pairs that let you attach any additional metadata to your data objects.
 Templates can reference extensions to customize their output — for example, storing a schema name or a deployment flag.

-- Use the Metadata Importer — If you have an existing database, you can import its structure directly instead of creating objects by hand.
+- If you have an existing database, use the Metadata Importer to import its structure directly instead of creating objects by hand.

-- Check the Graph view — The Graph screen gives you a visual map of your data objects and their relationships.
+- The Design screen gives you a visual map of your data objects and their relationships.

 Related